ddinu/observable/README.rst

 Observable: Generic observable objects for C++
 ==============================================

-If you want to write code in a reactive style or just implemnt the observer pattern, this is for you.
+If you want to write code in a reactive style or just implement the observer pattern, this is for you.

 Quick start
 -----------

-The library is header-only and has no dependencies; just copy the ``include/observable`` directory into your include path and you're set.
+The library is header-only and has no dependencies; copy the ``include/observable`` directory into your include path and you're set.

 Example: